Generalized Core Inverse in a proper $*$-ring: Introduction

-Let $\R$ be a ring with a unit $1 \neq 0$ and an involution $r \mapsto r^*$ satisfying $(r^*)^*=r,~ (r + s)^*=r^*+s^*,$ and $(rs)^*=s^*r^*$ for $r,s\in\R.$ The ring $\R$ is called a {\it proper $*$-ring} if $r^*r = 0$ implies $r=0$ for arbitrary element $r \in \R$, which is defined in \cite{weakg}.
-However, authors of \cite{koliha} called it $*$-reducing.
-The notion of core inverse on arbitrary $*$-ring was introduced in \cite{Rakietal2014} and has been investigated over the past few years.
-However, the authors of \cite{baks, BakTr14} introduced the concept of core inverse for matrices earlier.
-The Drazin inverse was introduced in \cite{Drazin58} on rings and semigroups.
-Many researchers \cite{Drazin13,Drazin13left} were explored numerous properties of the Drazin inverse and interconnections with other generalized inverses.
-It is worth mentioning that the spectral properties \cite{cline1968} of the Drazin inverse plays significant role in many applications \cite{ben}.
+Let $\R$ be a ring with unit $1 \neq 0$ and involution $r \mapsto r^*$ satisfying $(r^*)^*=r,~ (r + s)^*=r^*+s^*,$ and $(rs)^*=s^*r^*$ for $r,s\in\R.$ Ring $\R$ is called a {\it proper $*$-ring} if $r^*r = 0$ implies $r=0$ for an arbitrary element $r \in \R$, which is defined in \cite{weakg}.
+However, the authors of \cite{koliha} called this $*$-reducing.
+The notion of the core inverse on an arbitrary $*$-ring was introduced in \cite{Rakietal2014} and has been investigated over the past few years.
+However, the authors of \cite{baks, BakTr14} introduced the concept of the core inverse for matrices.
+The Drazin inverse was introduced in \cite{Drazin58} for rings and semigroups.
+Many researchers \cite{Drazin13,Drazin13left} explored numerous properties of the Drazin inverse and interconnections with other generalized inverses.
+It is worth mentioning that the spectral properties \cite{cline1968} of the Drazin inverse play a significant role in many applications \cite{ben}.
 In reference to the theory of finite Markov chains, Meyer in \cite{meyer} studied the advantages of the Drazin inverses with respect to the inner inverse and the Moore-Penrose inverse.
-The author also observed that computations used in the Moore-Penrose inverse can be quite unstable.
-Several representations and properties of the core invertible elements in $*$-ring were discussed in \cite{Ma2018,XuJ2017}.
-But the weak Drazin inverse of matrices were discussed in \cite{Cambel78} for studying special kinds of systems of differential equations.
+The author also observed that the computations used in the Moore-Penrose inverse can be unstable.
+Several representations and properties of the core invertible elements in $*$-ring are discussed in \cite{Ma2018,XuJ2017}.
+However, the weak Drazin inverse of matrices was discussed in \cite{Cambel78} for studying special kinds of systems of differential equations.
 Then, Wang and Chen \cite{Wng2018} introduced the weak group inverse for complex matrices.
-In this connection, Zhou et al.~\cite{weakg} discussed the notion of the weak group inverse in {\it proper $*$-rings}.
-It will be more applicable if we introduce weak core and central weak core inverse in a {\it proper $*$-rings}, and hence these inverses will supply the necessary freedom to deal with different types of generalized inverses.
-This gives the flexibility to choose generalized inverses depending on the applications at hand.
+In this connection, Zhou et al.~\cite{weakg} discussed the notion of the weak group inverse in a {\it proper $*$-rings}.
+It will be more applicable if we introduce weak core and central weak core inverse in a {\it proper $*$-rings}; hence, these inverses will supply the necessary freedom to deal with different types of generalized inverses.
+This provides the flexibility to choose generalized inverses depending on the applications.